saislam10/WeatherMate/README.md

 ## Features

 - **City List**: Users can add multiple cities to their city list and easily switch between them to view the weather details.
 - **Weather Details**: Users can view detailed weather information for each city, including the current temperature, weather description, humidity, and wind speed.
+Also can see weather details for the next three days (midday).
 - **User Authentication**: The app supports user authentication using Google Sign-In, allowing users to sign in with their Google accounts and access their saved city list across devices.
 - **Location-based Weather**: The app automatically detects the user's current location and displays the weather details for that location.
 Users can also manually add cities to their list.